Designations Congruent with Things: Chapter 17

 Newt steps forward and yells, “HEY,” at maximum volume directly in Hermann’s face.

-That seems to work because Hermann grabs his chest and steps back in what looks like total shock.
+Hermann grabs his chest and steps back in what looks like total shock.

-They stare at one another breathing hard.
+They stare at one another, breathing hard.

 “What is wrong with you?”
 Hermann breathes.